So you’ve decided that you want to learn Japanese. Brilliant! You may have just changed your life forever!

 Since you’re getting Japanese lessons straight from the source, this means that you’re learning real, relevant, everyday Japanese words and phrases.
 This site offers realistic scenarios, quizzes and videos, which is similar to BBC’s Japanese learning course.
 Free, downloadable lessons are also available to use for later review.

 Both self-study and tutor-supported options are available online.
 Options include a wide range of topics, like writing general language and anime-specific courses.
-While some of the most popular courses use English as a base language, you can find courses that use other languages such as Spanish and Thai as the teaching language.
+While many of the most popular courses use English as a base language, a number of lessons are also available in seven other languages, including Spanish, French, Thai and Mandarin Chinese.

 Suited for: Beginners and intermediate learners.
 There are video series for topics in N5, N4 and N3 levels.